tinacms/tina.io/content/guides/general/inline-blocks/settings-modal.md

 }
 ```

-In the example above, we were just setting the dynamic styles inline, but you could also use a _css-in-js_ library to manipulate styles with these custom values.
+In this example, we are setting the dynamic _styles inline_, but you could also use a _css-in-js_ library to manipulate styles with these custom values.
 Or you could toggle class names based on the values.
-There's lots of different ways to approach this type of custom styling.
+There's lots of different ways to approach this type of custom styling — it depends on the needs of your project!

 <!-- *Note:* the color field is pretty janky with the settings modal.
 We either need to fix it or use another example. -->